What’s the Difference Between InterCity Backpacker Bus Passes?

 As the name suggests, the FlexiPass is the most flexible, which is ideal for backpackers who like to make their own arrangements.
 It’s no wonder why the FlexiPass is New Zealand’s most popular transport pass for independent travellers.
 Getting a FlexiPass is cheaper than buying individual bus tickets, so you’ll be getting good value for money.
 If you have a lot of time in New Zealand, perhaps three months to a year, then the FlexiPass is a good option for travelling between destinations.
 A lot can happen in a year and changing your travel plans is something most backpackers are grateful for.

-The TravelPass has a few different scenarios which makes this pass more preferable.
+The TravelPass has a few different scenarios which make this pass more preferable.
 You should consider the TravelPass if:

 - You don’t have a lot of time in New Zealand but want to see as much as possible.
 The set itinerary with a few activities included allows you to get a good taste of New Zealand before jetting off.